What do Phinney’s Friends do, exactly?

 Depending on your location, eligibility, and if we have the right volunteers in your area, we may very well be able to help you.
 You need to leave us a detailed message at 617-979-8705 or email us and answer our questionnaire, so we can evaluate your case and evaluate how we can help you.

 I want a pet but can’t afford it.
 Can you help me?

-No. Our mission is to help people keep their pets – the ones they already have pets, and for some reason are having difficulties keeping or caring for them.
+No. Our mission is to help people keep their pets – the ones they already have, and for some reason are having difficulties keeping or caring for them.
 Caring for an animal is expensive and you will now have a lifelong commitment to that animal.
 Please think long and hard before adopting an animal if you are concerned that you will not be able to care for him or her.

 I recently got an animal but can’t afford it.
 Can you pay for its routine care?

 No. We have limited funds and must prioritize assisting people with strong bonds to their animals who have fallen upon hard times.
 While we may be able to offer emergency veterinary assistance if you otherwise qualify, we cannot provide intensive ongoing support.
 Please see our Resources page for other organizations that might be able to help you.

 If you truly feel that you will be unable to provide the animal with his or her basic needs, and are unable to find support, we would urge you to consider returning the animal to the original owner or surrendering the animal to a shelter or rescue.